kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 3. Check if inbound has the tag defined in the rule.
 4. If yes, iterate over all endpoints of the service and group them in to priority groups, by matching with the specific rule( first inZone, then  cross Zone).
 If no, get all the endpoints in the zone.
 5. Create `LocalityLbEndpoints` with selected endpoints.
-6. Override `ClusterLoadAssignment` for the dataplane in the `ResourceStore`.
+6. Override `ClusterLoadAssignment` for the dataplane in the `ResourceSet`.

 Dataplanes in the specific location are going to receive only endpoints in the specific locality.
 For cross zone traffic without egress the control-plane delivers only ingresses of specific zones.

+Question:
+Do we want to populate node, az tags from K8s resources to the dataplane object or the user should be resposible for providing them explicitly?

 ##### Egress
 Egress is not as simple as ingress.
 Currently, we support Locality Aware when atleast one client requires it, so we cannot distinguish between clients.
-Control-plane needs to send all dataplanes to the egress sidecar because there might be services sending requests to all zones.
+Control-plane needs to send all dataplanes to the egress because there might be services sending requests to all zones.
 There are 2 options:
 - LoadBalacing based on metadata
 - Separate clusters
+- Support only Mesh scope for Egress

 Load balancing based on the metadata seems to be able to solve an issue but it has limitations.
 Because, egress knows all endpoints and does routing based on matching metadata the request might not obey the priority of zones.
 In this case we cannot configure different priorities for different clients.

 Separate cluster seems to be the only option that could solve this problem.
 When there is a different configuration of Load Balancing for the one of dataplane, control-plane sends to egress new a cluster `mesh-name:service-name:hash(tag + value)` with the routing based on the SNI: `service-name{mesh=mesh-name,hash=hash}`
 This cluster has a different configuration of priorities and only subset of zones.
 Dataplanes interested in this Load Balancing are going to have the same configuration of the cluster which sets SNI: `service-name{mesh=mesh-name,hash=hash}` and based in this SNI egress can make a routing decision to route to the specific cluster.

+The last option doesn't create separate configuration for each client, but uses just Mesh scoped `MeshLoadBalancingStrategy` to configure egress.
+That reduces possibilites of configuring Egress but can be changed in the future.

 ##### Ingress
-Ingress should receive all endpoints, because there is no rules for in zone traffic when the request comes from the outside.
+We don't configure ingresses.

 ##### Serviceless
 On kubernetes you can create a deployment without the service, in this case control-planes creates default inbound so tags should be available.